bronwyncarr/50_projects_50_days/README.md

 Heart animation on click.

-🌟🌟 Added multiple items that have event listener, gratitude theme and altered styling.
+🌟🌟 Added multiple items that have event listener, gratitude theme for the New Year and altered styling.

 ![Gratitude Counter](./docs/gratitude.gif)